CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 1. Type the following query into Copilot:

     ```
-    Split the Item column on the ' ', creating two new fields called Description and Color
+    Split the Item column by space into two new columns named Description and Color.
     ```

 1. Type the following query into Copilot:

     ```
-    Split the Item column on the ' ', creating two new fields called Color and Size
+    Split the Color column by space into two new fields named Color and Size
     ```

 1. Three new fields have now been created to replace the Item Column.